You are here on Booted Harleydude's website: Home

 Boot Shaft

-Calf circumference (sometimes called calf width) is an important consideration.
+... (sometimes incorrectly called calf width) is an important consideration.
 The circumference is the distance around the outside of the leg.
 Boots should be wide enough to accommodate the leg, and also wide enough for jeans or leather to fit inside the boots if desired.
 Stock motorcycle boots that are 12" (31cm) or lower in height usually have a circumference that accommodates most legs.
 When boots are taller than that, then you may find standard boot shaft circumference may not fit your legs.
 Wrap a tape measure around your legs around the widest part of your calf muscle (and if you want to wear leather or breeches inside the boots, put them on before measuring).
 The best place to measure your calf is about 6" (15cm) lower than the back of the knee.
 Most tall stock motorcycle boots have a 16.5" (42cm) circumference.
 If your calf circumference requirement is wider than that, then order custom boots.

 Boot Foot Boot Foot